-Respond to simple requests Follow simple directions, Follow one or two-step Follow directions of two or Follow detailed directions accompanied by gestures or especially if accompanied by directions with few gestures. more steps with familiar that involve multiple steps tone of voice (e.g., "come gestures (e.g., "Put your toy objects, experiences, and/or (e.g., "Get the sponge, here"). in the bucket"). routines, using visual cues if dampen it with water, and needed (e.g., wash and dry clean your table top."). hands using a visual of the hand-washing sequence).
+Standard 1: Children attend to, understand, and respond to verbal and non-verbal communication and language from others.
+Infants Young Toddlers Older Toddlers Three Year Olds Four Year Olds (Birth - 11 months) (9 - 18 months) (16 - 36 months) (36 - 48 months) (48 - 60 months) Respond to simple requests Follow simple directions, Follow one or two-step Follow directions of two or Follow detailed directions accompanied by gestures or especially if accompanied by directions with few gestures. more steps with familiar that involve multiple steps tone of voice. gestures. objects, experiences, and/or (e.g., "Get the sponge, routines, using visual cues if dampen it with water, and needed (e.g., wash and dry clean your table top."). hands using a visual of the hand-washing sequence).